 According to the Institute of Medicine, chronic pain costs our nation $635 billion each year in medical treatment and lost productivity.
 While prescription medicines and surgical procedures work for some patients, others’ pain is resistant to treatment.
 Even for patients who respond to prescription medicines, those medications are often far more dangerous than cannabis, both in terms of toxicity and addictive potential.
 According to the Centers for Disease Control and Prevention, more than 14,000 Americans die each year from overdoses on prescription opiates.

 Two of the three patients who have been receiving federal marijuana for decades under a program closed to new patients receive it for rare conditions causing severe pain — stockbroker Irvin Rosenfeld of Florida suffers from multiple congenital cartilaginous exostoses, while George McMahon of Iowa has nail patella.
-Thirty-one of the 33 state medical cannabis laws allows some pain patients to qualify, but some impose onerous burdens and steer patients to more dangerous painkillers first.
+Thirty-four of the 36 state medical cannabis laws allows some pain patients to qualify, but some impose onerous burdens and steer patients to more dangerous painkillers first.

 “[T]he use of cannabis for the treatment of pain is supported by well-controlled clinical trials…” and “There is substantial evidence that cannabis is an effective treatment for chronic pain in adults...” — National Academy of Sciences, Engineering, and Medicine, The Health Effects of Cannabis and Cannabinoids: The Current State of Evidence and Recommendations for Research (2017)